How will your skin survive the holiday season?

 This is the big one.
 Don't be afraid to experiment until it's perfect.

-So.
+For example.
 What do you feel when you see this logo?

 Soothing.
 Relaxed.
 Friendly.
 Lower case and sans-serif font makes you feel that way, and it's exactly what you want when taking care of yourself.
 We won't reveal the exact font they used.
 Friends keep secrets :)